streaksllc/flint-plugin/Readme.md

 `window.flint.db` gives you access the Flints database that allows you to CRUD tasks and task events.

+Make sure your plugin calls `registerPlugin` if you want to register hooks into Flint.

+You can set a `rootComponent` which is mounted to the root of the application window.

 ## Example Plugin

 Find a full example project [https://github.com/streaksllc/flint-plugin-example](https://github.com/streaksllc/flint-plugin-example).